-We can see the principles we discussed in chapter 1.
-It is not quite that easy with the other visions or dreams Daniel and John received; they require careful searching and thought and most of all prayer to find what is the Bible’s interpretation.
-We do not want to put our own spin on it; we must let the Bible interpret itself as we ask for God’s Spirit to guide us in our studies (John 16:13).
+We can see the principles we discussed in chapter one of this book.
+It is not quite that easy with the other visions Daniel and John received.
+They require careful searching and thought, and most of all prayer, to find out what is the Biblical interpretation.
+We do not want to put our spin on it.
+We must let the Bible interpret itself as we ask for Elohim's Spirit to guide us in our studies (John 16:13).

-Daniel was told this because in Daniel 7:19, he asked, "Then I would know the truth of the fourth beast, which was diverse from the others, exceeding dreadful whose teeth were of iron, and his nails of brass; which devoured, brake in pieces, and stamped the residue with his feet."
+Daniel was told this because, in Daniel 7:19, he asked, "Then I would know the truth of the fourth beast, which was diverse from the others, exceeding dreadful whose teeth were of iron, and his nails of brass; which devoured, brake in pieces, and stamped the residue with his feet."